 Consider the example of the V-notch weir below.
 A dedicated complex formula is required to calculate the discharge over the bottom of the notch.
-There are a number of different formula The VibWire-108 can be configured to operate as a stand-alone available for this calculation but they depend upon the water instantaneous pressure levels are monitored by the logger and used within the Vnotch discharge formula.
+There are a number of different formula

 A series of vibrating wire piezometers are used to monitor the VibWire-108 communicates the water height details to a prosystems.
 The logger is used to calculate the discharge and to record the results.